AlchemyCMS/alchemy_cms/README.md

 If you are looking for a Rails 2 compatible version check the rails-2 branch.

+A Rails 3.1 compatible beta version can be found in the next_stable branch.

 Ruby Version
 ------------

-Alchemy is tested and runs under REE, Ruby 1.8.7, Ruby 1.9.2 and Ruby 1.9.3.
+Alchemy runs with REE, Ruby 1.8.7, Ruby 1.9.2 and Ruby 1.9.3.

 Installation
 ------------